elephantscale/es-training-new/machine-learning/slides/ML-concepts.md

 # End Part 1

 * To Instructor:
-Pause here, and switch to Regressions.
+Pause here, and go to next section
-Come back to Part II during Regression

 ---
 # ML Concepts : Part 2

 * To Instructor:
-Come back to Part II during Regression
+These sub sections are included in other sections

 ---